 Answer a few quick questions below to find out if you need a charity collection licence, what kind you need and how to apply.

-I'm collecting for a charity that is registered with the Institute of Fundraising or the Fundraising Regulator.
+I'm collecting for a charity that's registered with the Institute of Fundraising or the Fundraising Regulator

-Please note, we must receive applications by the first day of the month before your chosen collection date.
+Please note, we must receive applications by the first day of the month before the month of your chosen collection date.
 For example, if you’re planning to collect on 20 September we need to receive your application no later than 1 August.

 If your application is successful, you should receive your licence within four to six weeks.